Hywan/mnt.io/content/articles/2025-09-12-from-19k-to-4.2m-events-per-sec-story-of-a-sqlite-query-optimisation/index.md

 considered _out-of-band_: it belongs to zero linked chunk, but we keep it in the database.
 Maybe we can attach it to a linked chunk later, or we want to keep it for saving future network requests.
 Anyway.
 You're a great digression companion.
-Let's jump back on our tables.
+Let's jump back to our tables.

 The `events` table contains _all_ the events: in-band _and_ out-of-band.